smohr1824/Networks/README.md

 Research code for working with graphs in Go, particularly concurrent algorithms

 ## Basic classes
-Graphs are represented by the Network class.
+Graphs are represented by the Network struct in the Core package.
 Clusters are represented by map[int] []string, where the integer is a community label generated during community detection using SLPA.
-Graphs are loaded via the static NetworkSerializer class, while the similar ClusterSerializer class exists for clusters.
+Graphs are loaded via NetworkSerializer struct, also in Core.

-Mulitlayer graphs are implemented via the MultilayerNetwork class and serialized via the MultilayerNetworkSerializer class.
-Multilayer graphs explicitly store intralayer and non-node coupled interlayer edges in adjacency lists.
-Node coupled interlayer edges are supported algorithmically.
-Node coupling may be limited to a single aspect.
-When so constrained, node coupling may be further limited to ordinal coupling, herein defined as a layer immediately adjacent to the source layer.

 ### Serialization Format
 Each line of a graph represents an edge adjacency list.
 The first string is the from vertex, followed by the delimiter character, followed by,